boytchev/oops.js/README.md

-## VerticalTiltShiftShader
+## VerticalTiltShiftShader [O<sup>9</sup>]

 A shader that fakes a vertical tilt-shift effect, i.e. the areas to the left and right of a vertical area are blured.
-Shader weight is 9 sweights.

 * **`position`** – horizontal position of the vertical area (float, in NDC space units from 0 to 1, default value 0.5)
 * **`span`** – the horizontal size of the vertical area (float, in NDC space units from 0 to 0.5, default value 0.1)